 1. What is a stinger suit?

-Stinger suits are a type of swimming wetsuit (also known as a dive skin).
+Stinger suits are a type of swimming wetsuit (also known as a lycra suit or a dive skin).
 They were designed for use in Australian waters and protect swimmers and divers from sunburn and the sting of dangerous box jellyfish.
 Stinger suits are used for a number of water sports including spear fishing.
 They are very flexible and comfortable.
 They have slightly thicker fabric and also a hood to protect the head (some also have built in mittens to protect hands).
 Stinger suits are made from spandex and Lycra so they do not provide a lot of thermal protection.
 However they are suitable for spear fishing in warm water conditions (25 degrees centigrade and above) and provide plenty of freedom of movement.

 2. What wetsuit can I choose if I am allergic to neoprene?

 Nearly all modern wetsuits are now made from neoprene.
 However if you are one of the few people who do get skin problems from wearing neoprene suits you can try wearing a stinger suit or a rash vest under your wetsuit.
 This will reduce the contact between your skin and the neoprene.
 This also makes it much easier to get your wetsuit on and off.